-In this study I would like to look at the primary pasuk, in the Tanakh, that speaks of an agunah is in Megillat Ruth.
+In this study I would like to look at the primary pasuk, in the Tanakh,[1] that speaks of an agunah is in Megillat Ruth.
 The Hebrew word ‘agunah’ means ‘chained’ or ‘anchored’.
-Lets star our study by examining some definitions:
+Lets start our study by examining some definitions:

-Agunah[1] (עגונה, plural: agunot - עגונות); literally 'anchored or chained') is a halachic term for a Jewish woman who is "chained" to her marriage.
-It is also often used nowadays for a woman whose husband refuses or is unable to grant her an official bill of divorce, known as a get.
+Agunah[2] (עגונה, plural: agunot - עגונות); literally 'anchored or chained') is a halachic term for a Jewish woman who is "chained" to her marriage.
+It is also often used nowadays for a woman whose husband refuses, or is unable, to grant her an official bill of divorce, known as a get.

 Yibum, Yavam, Yevamah: The Torah dictates that if a married man dies childless, the widow is to marry her dead husband's brother, preferably the eldest.
 The firstborn son they produce together is considered a continuation of the dead husband's line.
 This practice is known as yibum, or levirate marriage.
 The brother-in-law is called the yavam; the widow is called the yevamah.